If Beauty Motivates Us, Do Unsightly People Discourage Us?

 Date – September 8, 2019

-I know all this might sound mean and harsh…but am I wrong?
-Forgive me, because I know the truth can sound harsh.
-Lies are enticing explicitly because they sound nice and easy, exactly what we want to hear.
-But remember the father of the lie.
-The purpose of this essay is to encourage you to embrace the truth.
-Yeah, it’s painful at first.
-But it always works out in the end.
+I know all this might sound harsh.
+But remember…lies are enticing specifically because they sound nice and easy, exactly what we want to hear.
+Remember the father of the lie.
+This essay goes out to single Millennials.
+To encourage you to embrace the truth.
+Better to do it now before you look back on your youth and realize, you wasted it.
+Or in some cases, spent it on the wrong person.
 Now then…let’s begin.

 They say, beauty is in the eye of the beholder.